 Perfecting the amount of light a Butterwort receives is crucial for a long-lasting specimen.
 During the spring and summer, be sure to provide a brightly lit spot with up to three hours of direct light per day - an east or west-facing window is an excellent example.
 Excessive time in the direct rays will negatively affect the plant in the likes of sun-scorch and dehydration, during the warm summer months.
 Once the autumn kicks in, be sure to increase the exposure up to five hours a day, using either an east, south, or west-facing windowsill.
 Those kept in shaded areas away from the natural lighting will quickly develop crown rot, whereby the base of the plant separates from its root system.
 This is usually sped up by the plant's need of continuous moist soil, discussed in more detail in the following paragraph.

 Your specimen must sit in continual moist soil, with those left outside or near a window being monitored frequently.
 Butterworts naturally occur in water-laden bogs which rarely see periods of droughts, so keeping an eye for drying compost is critical for success.
 We'd recommend sitting the plant's base in a saucer of water, around 1cm (1/2 an inch) in depth, to provide a continuous stream of moisture.
 Once the plant absorbs the water, rehydrate the soil using the bottom-up method of irrigation.
 Under-watering symptoms include browned leaf-tips, stunted growth and rapidly declining foliage - be sure to place the pot around 1cm deep in water to counteract dehydration.
 Those situated in brighter areas will have their compost dry significantly quicker than others in cool, darker settings.
-Over-watering symptoms include a rotten crown, mouldy soil and yellow or brown lower leaves.
-Take the specimen out of its pot and inspect its root health; if you feel that root rot has taken over, and the plant can be easily removed from the soil with little signs of roots, be sure to scroll down to 'Common Issues'.
+Over-watering symptoms include a rotten crown, mouldy soil and yellow or brown lower leaves that quickly decline in health.
+Killing a Pinguicula by over-watering is uncommon, but aggravating factors like cold dark locations with poor air circulation could be an issue.
+Low temperatures aren't bad for this plant, but make sure it's exposed to enough sunlight to increase photosynthesis for counteracting the wet conditions it needs!

 Because of the continuous moist soil and use of a plastic saucer to maintain evenly moist soil, the local humidity levels will naturally be high.
 We wouldn't recommend misting the foliage due to the risk of botrytis or powdery mildew developing on the dying leaves.